 (Pocket-lint) - Google first announced Android Go in 2017 at its I/O developer conference.
 Since then we've seen a number of phones launch running the software, all of which fitting easily into the budget category of smartphones.

-- Upcoming phones: The future smartphones of 2018
+- Upcoming phones: The future smartphones of 2021

-- Best smartphones 2018: The best phones available to buy
+- Best smartphones 2021: The best phones available to buy

 What is Android Go?

-Google wants to bring the power of Android to everyone, so it has come up with Android Go, a lighter version of Android.
+Google wants to bring the power of Android to everyone, so it came up with Android Go, a lighter version of Android.
 It is still predominantly Android as you know it, but the new software has been optimised for smartphones with lower performing processors, smaller amounts of memory, and less available mobile data.